Dean Ruck creates “Ourglass” ~ Houston Sculpture Exhibit

 After receiving his Masters of Fine Arts degree, he came to Houston to become an artist-in-residence at the Glassell School of Art located near the Houston Museum of Fine Arts and Contemporary Arts Museums.

-Famous artists like Matisse; Rodin and Miro to name a few have produced eye-catching sculptures which can be found in this outdoor and public space.
+Famous artists like Matisse; Rodin and Miro, to name a few have produced eye-catching sculptures which are in this outdoor and public space.
 There is no admission charge to wander through the Lillie and Hugh Roy Cullen Sculpture Garden.
 Everyone can enjoy the unique ambiance.

 So while Dean Ruck was spending time at the Glassell School of Art as an artist in residence, he was virtually surrounded by other famous artist’s works a few steps away from the school.

-Dean Ruck is currently employed at the University of Houston as a senior project manager with Facilities Planning and Construction.
+Dean Ruck currently works at the University of Houston as a senior project manager with Facilities Planning and Construction.
 He also maintains his successful artistic career.

 His one-person shows have been in Houston, Indianapolis, Indiana, and Atlanta, Georgia.
 He has also shown his work in Buenos Aires, Argentina.